-Description: Consists of Audit and Management Services, Human Rights and Fair Employment Practices, Internal Services, Management Community and Budget, Information Information and Outreach.
-Technology, Elections, Commission on Ethics and Public Trust, Inspector General, and Property Appraisal.
+Description: Consists of Audit and Management Services, Human Rights and Fair Employment Practices, Internal Services, Management and Budget, Community Information and Outreach, Information Technology, Elections, Ethics Commission, Inspector General, and Property Appraisal.

 Fiscal Year Growth

-2013-14 0.5%
+2013-14 2.6%

-2014-15 21.3%
+2014-15 17.5%

-2015-16 5.7%
+2015-16 5.6%

-2016-17 1.0%
+2016-17 .9%

-Comments: Growth based on the county's inflationary rate, variation of election expenses, the planned transfers to the Countywide Emergency Contingency Reserve, reinstatement of flex and premium, and elimination of furloughs and employee health insurance contribution.
+Comments: Growth based on the county's inflationary rate, variation of election expenses, and the planned transfers to the Countywide Emergency Contingency Reserve and loan payment to the Water and Sewer Department.